Mark de Vos

 Mark de Vos is Professor of Linguistics at Rhodes University.
 His primary research interests are in the area of Minimalist Syntactic Theory, specifically in areas of pseudo-coordination and agreement as well as Linguistic approaches to the Psycholinguistics of early reading in indigenous languages of South Africa.

 Education

 Mark de Vos graduated with a Bachelor of Journalism Degree from Rhodes University (1996) after which he pursued his MPhil degree at the University of Tromsø.
-His masters thesis was entitlted Afrikaans verb clusters.
+His masters thesis was entitled Afrikaans verb clusters.
 A functional-head Analysis and explores the hierarchy of functional heads between the IP and vP in Afrikaans.